joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 program, we could figure it out.
 But the triviality argument has convinced me that a computational theory of consciousness is not the path forward.

 But if consciousness is not computation, then what is it?
-Of course there are few questions which are harder to answer, and I don't claim to have a solution.
+Of course that's the hard question, and I don't claim to have a solution.
 But there are a few properties of consciousness that we have to explain if we want a good theory of consciousness.

 ### Consciousness is in the brain